TinyTheBrontosaurus/rospy_test_bug/README.md

 A little more digging
 =====================
-By uncommenting tests/unittest_sample.py's xtest_path, the PYTHON_PATH will be printed to the console via a failed test.
+By uncommenting tests/unittest_sample.py's `xtest_path`, the PYTHON_PATH will be printed to the console via a failed test.
-This shows that path does not match between catkin_make test and rostest.
+This shows that path does not match between `catkin_make test` and `rostest`.
 The difference is the local workspace's dist_packages.

-So this shows that *the python path is wrong*
+So this shows that `catkin_make test` failed because *the python path is wrong*

 and make it work using this one weird trick...
 =================================================
-By changing the rospy_test_bug/CMakeLists.txt so that it rebuilds the test causes it to work.
+By changing the `rospy_test_bug/CMakeLists.txt` so that it rebuilds the test causes it to work.
 Specifically uncomment line 190:

         add_rostest(tests/unittest_path.test DEPENDENCIES ${rospy_test_bug_EXPORTED_TARGETS})